-CONCORD, N.H. — As hunters gear up for the fall season in New Hampshire, a rich source of information available to them is the 2016 New Hampshire Wildlife Harvest Summary, which presents final data summarized by wildlife biologists from the 2016 New Hampshire hunting seasons.
+CONCORD, N.H. — The 2017 New Hampshire Wildlife Harvest Summary is now available.
+The publication presents final data summarized by wildlife biologists from the 2017 New Hampshire hunting seasons.
 This annual publication provides a complete breakdown of hunting season statistics, including some information by town and Wildlife Management Unit (WMU).

-The 2016 N.H.
-Wildlife Harvest Summary is available online at www.wildnh.com/hunting/harvest-summary.html (select “2016”).
-A limited number of print copies are available at the NH Fish and Game Department in Concord and regional offices in Durham, New Hampton, Lancaster and Keene.
+The 2017 N.H.
+Wildlife Harvest Summary is available online at www.wildnh.com/hunting/harvest-summary.html (select “2017”).
+A limited number of print copies are available at the NH Fish and Game Department in Concord and regional offices in Durham, New Hampton, Lancaster, and Keene.

 The Harvest Summary includes data from the N.H.
 Trophy Deer Program, run by the N.H.
-Antler and Skull Trophy Club, which annually recognizes hunters who take deer with a weight of 200 pounds or more by each of three hunting methods (archery, muzzleloader and regular firearms).
-For 2016, the heaviest deer (265 pounds) was taken by Michael Merrill of Washington, VT, using a muzzleloader.
+Antler and Skull Trophy Club, which annually recognizes hunters who take deer with a weight of 200 pounds or more by each of three hunting methods (archery, muzzleloader, and regular firearms).
+The heaviest deer for 2017 (253 pounds) was taken by Patrick Couch of Rochester, NH, using a regular firearm.

 Wildlife research and management activities in New Hampshire, including production of the annual NH Wildlife Harvest Summary, are funded through Federal Aid in Wildlife Restoration, a user-pay, user-benefit program supported by the purchase of firearms, ammunition and archery equipment.